andrevst/fsnd-p4-item-catalog/readme.md

 #### Launch Project
 1. Launch the Vagrant VM using command: ```$ vagrant up```
-2. Run your application within the VM: ```$ python /vagrant/catalog/main.py```
-3. Update your versions of Flask, _ and _ to match the one used.
+2. Update your versions of Flask, _ and _ to match the one used.
 Use the following commands:

 ```shell
 sudo pip install werkzeug==0.8.3